dh-epfl-students/student-project-howtos/README.md

 ## Working with a remote EPFL server

-If necessary your lab (DHLAB or LHST) can grant you access to a machine on the IC cluster:
+If necessary, your lab (DHLAB or LHST) can grant you access to a machine on the IC cluster:

 - ask your supervisor to gain access;
 - you need to be on campus or use VPN to access the machine;